fixpunkt-com/camaliga/Documentation/Changelog/Index.rst

 13.2.2      New home url: https://github.com/fixpunkt-com/camaliga

-            Bugfix: don´t show evey category if there is no category at the result list.
+            Bugfix: don´t show every category if there is no category at the result list.

+13.2.3      Bugfix: fancybox-action repaired.
 ==========  ==============================================================================================================================